BoommyCTR/Senier-Project/README.md

 Exit, Then it's install automatic.

-PS. `$HOME` and path in crontab is depend in you workspace.
+PS. `$HOME` and path in crontab is depend in your workspace.
 Recommend in full path.